 - Apple (www.apple.com) - there is an education store discount available on the left column

-Operating SystemFor Windows, we strongly recommend Windows 7 Home Premium or Windows 8.1(for an explanation of what to expect with Windows 8, please see this page.)
+Operating SystemFor Windows, we strongly recommend Windows 10 or Windows 8.1.
 Both are extremely stable and well-designed operating systems.

-For Macintosh, we suggest Mountain Lion (10.8) or Mavericks (10.9) - although you won't really have much choice as Apple only offers the latest version.
+For Macintosh, either of the latest versions will work - although you won't really have much choice as Apple only offers the latest version.